We welcome admissions into years 9, 10 and 12

-We would be delighted to arrange a visit, a tour, or a taster day for you.
-For more information, or to arrange a visit please contact one of the following members of staff:
+We would be delighted to discuss admission with you.
+To do this please contact one of the following members of staff:

 School Telephone Number: 01889561820